 University of Maine Dietetic Intern Amanda Robbins visits Brigeen Farms with the Maine Dairy & Nutrition Council

-By Amanda Robbins
+By: Amanda Robbins

 On a chilly November afternoon, I had the opportunity to visit the scenic hills of Turner, Maine, where Brigeen Farms, Inc. sits peacefully with Mount Washington painted in the landscape of the farm’s background.
 It was an udderly moo-ving day on a Maine Dairy Farm.

-It is one of about 220 family farms presently contributing towards Maine’s dairy industry.
-In conversation with Betsy, she discussed how Maine’s dairy industry has a huge economic impact—as it supports other industry jobs in the state.
-Collaboration with individuals that sell supplies, machinery, and process grain are all integral to the industry and Maine’s economy.
+It is one of about 220 family farms presently contributing to Maine’s dairy industry.
+In conversation with Betsy, she discussed how Maine’s dairy industry has a huge economic impact as it supports other industry jobs in the state.
+Collaboration with individuals that sell supplies, machinery, and process grain is integral to the industry and Maine’s economy.

-In an effort to focus on farm sustainability and cow care, crop harvesting responsibilities were contracted to Hood Farm, also located in Turner, in 2009.
-While interaction with the cows and noticing differences in behavior first hand is an important part of a dairy farmer’s day, technology can also aid them in tracking animal health.
-I look on as Betsy pulls up live feed of a stall with multiple happy cow’s, chewing their cud.
+In an effort to focus on dairy farm sustainability and cow care, crop harvesting responsibilities were contracted to Hood Farm, also located in Turner, in 2009.
+While interaction with the cows and noticing differences in behavior firsthand is an important part of a dairy farmer’s day, technology can also aid them in tracking animal health.
+I look on as Betsy pulls up a live feed of a stall with multiple happy cows chewing their cud.